 Agenda.

-The UTA staff liaison to the CAT will prepare and email a proposed agenda to the Chair of the full CAT committee or subcommittee at least seven calendar days prior to the next scheduled meeting of the full CAT committee or subcommittee.
+The UTA Staff Liaison to the CAT will prepare and email a proposed agenda to the Chair of the full CAT committee or subcommittee at least seven calendar days prior to the next scheduled meeting of the full CAT committee or subcommittee.

 Upon approval by the Chair, a draft agenda will be emailed to the members of the full CAT committee or subcommittee at least four days prior to the next scheduled meeting.